College of Fine Arts and Communication

 Center for the Arts 3001

 The College of Fine Arts and Communication (COFAC) is composed of the departments of Art + Design, Art History, Art Education; Communication Studies; Dance; Electronic Media & Film; Mass Communication; Music; and Theatre Arts.
-Through classroom and experiential preparation, COFAC’s programs prepare graduates for exciting careers and/or graduate study.
-The broad liberal education we offer, along with specialized professional training in their respective fields, enables students to develop creative and analytical abilities tailored to their future aspirations.
+Through classroom and experiential learning, COFAC’s programs prepare graduates for exciting careers and/or graduate study.
+Our combination of liberal education and specialized professional training, enables students to develop creative and analytical abilities tailored to their career goals and future academic aspirations.
 In fact, we not only provide intensive study for our majors and minors, we also offer all Towson University students the opportunity to participate in an exciting variety of academic and artistic experiences.

-Recognized as a center for arts, media and communication in Maryland, the college continues to pursue its mission to enhance communication, media, and the fine and performing arts, and contribute to the cultural life of Towson and Greater Baltimore through an annual program of events that includes more than 100 music performances; four film series; seven dance events; numerous debates, lectures and workshops; no fewer than four mainstage plays as well as exciting original student work; more than 10 art exhibitions; a variety of festivals (including the Bridges to the World International Film Festival); and AileyCamp Baltimore.
+Recognized as a center for arts, media, and communication in Maryland, the college continues to pursue its mission to enhance communication, media, and the fine and performing arts, and contribute to the cultural life of Towson and Greater Baltimore through an annual program of events that includes numerous music performances, dance events, film series, debates, lectures, workshops, exhibitions, festivals, plays, and exciting original student works.
+COFAC is also the home of AileyCamp Baltimore.

 COFAC is a vibrant and busy college.
 Please visit our website to see all the many programs, activities and events that COFAC has to offer.